GeertBosch/chessfun/tests/README.md

 make && for f in tests/*.md; do printf '\n===== %s =====\n' "$f"; ./mdcat "$f"; done
 ```

-## Automated check
+## Automated checks

-One property is checked automatically by `property-concat.sh`, run via:
+Two properties are checked automatically.
+Run both via:

 ```
 make check
 ```

-It asserts that rendering distributes over the file-argument list — for any
+`property-concat.sh` asserts that rendering distributes over the file-argument
-files, `mdcat f1 f2 ... fn` produces exactly the concatenation of `mdcat f1`,
+list — for any files, `mdcat f1 f2 ... fn` produces exactly the concatenation of
-`mdcat f2`, ..., `mdcat fn`.
-This guards the file-boundary handling: the last
+`mdcat f1`, `mdcat f2`, ..., `mdcat fn`.
+This guards the file-boundary handling:
-block of one file must never merge with the first block of the next.
-It runs
+the last block of one file must never merge with the first block of the next.

+`property-width.sh` asserts that the two ways of forcing the render width agree:
+`mdcat --width N` and `COLUMNS=N mdcat` produce byte-identical output, checked at
+one non-standard width.
+This guards the width-precedence logic.

-over every `*.md` in this directory and exits non-zero (printing a diff) on a
+Both run over every `*.md` in this directory and exit non-zero (printing a diff) on a
 mismatch.

 Several tests describe behavior at a specific terminal width.
 To check those